Strings

 Function calls involve branching to a specified address, and returning to the instruction following the function call.
 C++ provides an alternative to normal function calls in the form of inline functions.
 Inline functions are those whose function body is inserted in place of the function call statement during the compilation process.
 The significant feature of inline function is: there is no explicit function call and body is substituted at the point of inline function call, thereby the run-time overhead for function linkage mechanism is reduced.

-P gm.
-To find square of a number using inline functions.
+Program to find square of a number using inline functions.

 Function Overloading

 Function polymorphism, or function overloading is a concept that allows multiple functions to share the same name with different argument types.
-Assigning one or more function body to the same name is known as function overloading or function name overloading.
+Assigning one or more function bodies to the same name is known as function overloading or function name overloading.

 Inheritance – An Overview